 Pleiades (Khorr The Rogue)

-Warren (Jedah The Fighter)
+Warren (Jedah The Gunslinger)

 You can catch us live every other Friday at 6:30 PM via our twitch channel below!
 Thanks for watching, be sure to subscribe for more, and feel free to chat with us in the comments below!